 After 5 to 7 days, it will be clear that some eggs aren’t going to hatch.
 You can candle them to be sure there’s no living being in there.
-Some people toss them out at this point, figuring they’ll spoil.
+Some people toss them out at this point, because they’ll spoil and, if broken, they’ll soil the nest.
 Others believe leaving the eggs in the Gouldian nest is the right thing to do, and that the eggs help keep the babies up off the nest floor.
 Either way is right.
 You can leave them or toss them.
 I personally do not take them out; mama hen knows what to do with them.

 Feed the Baby

-If you look at the baby’s belly you can see a bright yellow splotch.
+If you look at the baby Gouldian finch’s belly you can see a bright yellow splotch.
 That’s called the yolk sac; it’s part of the egg it was in, which is its nourishment for the next couple of days.
 The parents know not to feed Baby yet because it’s being fed by the yolk sac.

 After a day or two or even three, you’ll see the parents feeding the baby birds.
 Stay out of the way and let them do their thing.
 Note that the babies need to be fed about every two hours around the clock.
 That’s a lot of feeding!